SmartAdvisorOnline

 Use NordLynx if you are on NordVPN and want the easiest mix of speed and privacy.
 Use WireGuard if raw performance, gaming, and mobile efficiency matter most.
 Use OpenVPN when the network is hostile and you need the protocol most likely to crawl through the cracks.
 If your real headache is not the protocol but the environment around it, compare VPN not connecting, VPN kill switch, DNS leak protection, and restricted networks.

-Updated on 19 Mar 2026.
-We refresh this guide when protocol behavior, privacy implementations, and route quality signals change.
+Updated on 20 May 2026.
+We refresh this guide when protocol behavior, privacy implementations, provider claims, and route quality signals change.

 Last verified by SmartAdvisorOnline Lab: